BANGBANG1999/ThePortfolyoAssignment/README.md

 npm run dev
 ```

-This command will start the server and make your project available at [localhost:3000](http://localhost:3000).
+This command will start the server and make your project available at (http://localhost:5173).

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature-name`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add some feature'`)
-5. Push to the branch (`git push origin feature/your-feature-name`)
-6. Create a new Pull Request